When you first start taking diltiazem you may get a headache, feel flushed, or get swollen ankles. These symptoms usually pass after a few days.

 |Available as||Tablets and capsules|

-Diltiazem is used to treat hypertension (high blood pressure), and prevent angina (chest pain).
+Diltiazem is used to treat high blood pressure (hypertension), and prevent chest pain caused by angina.
 It works by causing some of your blood vessels to relax and widen.
 This lowers your blood pressure.
-It also reduces the force and the rate of your heartbeat, and this helps to prevent angina pains.
+It also reduces the force and the rate of your heartbeat, and this helps to prevent angina pain.

 Before taking diltiazem